 Lecturer in Media and Performance

 I started my career in theatre after graduating with a BA (hons) in Drama and Theatre from Trinity College, Dublin.
 I was particularly interested in interactive and multi-media performance and this led to an exploration of film, particularly documentary.
 After working in the fields of film, media and live performance in Ireland, Germany and Australia, I moved to Manchester to pursue an MA in filmmaking at MMU.
 I taught for one year at MMU after graduating and have been working full time at the university of Salford since 2014.
 In Manchester, I have created work for the Library Theatre Company, the Manchester Art Gallery, Norfox young People’s Theatre and the Stockport Air raid Shelters.
+In my research, I have collaborated with The People’s History Museum, The Working Class Movement Library and the NHS.

 I am interested in practice-based research around forgotten history, documentary film and women’s history.